mcculzac/Volkswagen/README.md

 ## How the process flow
-1. Parsing the email will Dialogflow.
+1. Parsing the email with Dialogflow.

         python3.6 main_code/Parsing_email/quickstart.py
 2. Identify the task ID and extract the useful information.